-Unlike a mouse, a trackball can be used in the same way whether you’re left-handed or right-handed.
-And the buttons can also be programmed to suit your needs no matter what hand you’re using.
+Unlike a mouse, we can use a trackball in the same way whether you’re left-handed or right-handed.
+And we can also program the buttons to suit your needs no matter what hand you use.

 THEY DON’T NEED TO MOVE ACROSS THE DESK

-THEY CAN BE USED IN A SMALLER SPACE
+We CAN USE THEM IN A SMALLER SPACE

 THEY ARE MORE ACCURATE

-Trackballs have been around for a while and they have been favored by graphic designers because they have more precision and accuracy than a mouse.
-Trackballs are also being used by gamers because they offer fluid consistent movement.
+Trackballs have been around for a while, and graphic designers have favoured them because they have more precision and accuracy than a mouse.
+Gamers are also using trackballs because they offer fluid, consistent movement.

 When you’re using a mouse, your hand needs to move it across the desktop to reach the desired position of your cursor on the screen.
-That’s a lot of repetitive wrist movement for hours a day and this could lead to pain, discomfort, and injuries.
-Trackballs are seen as less fatiguing for some tasks and can be used by people with conditions like arthritis and carpal tunnel syndrome.
-For our use we found the ability to move the cursor effortlessly across the screen – we have two screens on our computer – a movement that requires a fair bit of wrist movement.
+That’s a lot of repetitive wrist movement for hours a day, which could lead to pain, discomfort, and injuries.
+Trackballs are less fatiguing for some tasks and can be used by people with conditions like arthritis and carpal tunnel syndrome.
+For our use, we found the ability to move the cursor effortlessly across the screen – we have two screens on our computer – a movement that requires a fair bit of wrist movement.

-On the scrolling side, it took us a little while to get used to the scroll ring of the Kensington control expert Wireless Trackball but we preferred the SlimBlade Trackball which allowed us to scroll by twisting the ball itself.
-It took us a little while to get used to moving the trackball over a button before hitting the button.
-With a mouse this is a quicker movement to start with – we have been doing that for years after all – but it wasn’t long before we were matching the mouse’s select and click speed with the trackball.
+On the scrolling side, it took us a little while to get used to the scroll ring of the Kensington control expert Wireless Trackball, but we preferred the SlimBlade Trackball, which allowed us to scroll by twisting the ball itself.
+It took us a little while to get used to moving the trackball over a button before hitting it.
+With a mouse, this is a quicker movement to start with – we have been doing that for years, after all – but it wasn’t long before we matched the mouse’s select and clicked speed with the trackball.

-And we were also able to customize the buttons to our needs with buttons to left-click, right-click and go back a page on a browser.
-There are so many more options for assigning tasks to these buttons which is made possible by Kensington’s Trackball Works application.
+And we were also able to customize the buttons to our needs with buttons to left-click, right-click and go back to a page on a browser.
+There are many more options for assigning tasks to these buttons, which is made possible by Kensington’s Trackball Works application.
 Kensington conducted a study among users who made the switch to a trackball.
-The top three reasons were speed and accuracy (58 percent), ergonomics (45 percent), and lack of space (38 percent).
-And it took less than a week for 76 percent of users to adjust to a trackball while 42 percent said they would never go back to a mouse.
+The top three reasons were speed and accuracy (58 per cent), ergonomics (45 per cent), and lack of space (38 per cent).
+And it took less than a week for 76 per cent of users to adjust to a trackball, while 42 per cent said they would never return to a mouse.